julianlam/feps/fep/ef61/fep-ef61.md

 }
 ```

-### Actor IDs
+### Location hints

 When ActivityPub objects that contain references to actors are being constructed, implementations SHOULD provide a list of HTTP(S) URLs where actor objects can be retrieved.

-The list of URLs MUST be specified using the `aliases` query parameter, URL-endcoded and separated by commas.
+The list of URLs MAY be specified using the `aliases` query parameter, URL-endcoded and separated by commas.

 Example: